 If an applicant is absent for any portion of the exam, the applicant will be considered as having not taken the exam and their written answers will not be graded, and if the applicant intends to take a future administration of the exam, they will be subject to the same application filing deadlines applicable to first-time applicants, rather than the deadlines applicable to immediate repeaters.

-The Committee of Bar Examiners judges the validity of the exam, and at its discretion, may determine that the result of any test, any part of any test, or any individual's score is not valid.
-Should the Committee invalidate any part of the test, or if any individual's test is declared invalid, or for any reason any part of the test cannot be graded, at its discretion, the Committee may decide to make a pass/fail decision on the basis of the valid portion of the applicant's test product available to the Committee.
+The Committee of Bar Examiners (CBE) judges the validity of the exam, and at its discretion, may determine that the result of any test, any part of any test, or any individual's score is not valid.
+Should the CBE invalidate any part of the test, or if any individual's test is declared invalid, or for any reason, any part of the test cannot be graded, at its discretion, the CBE may decide to make a pass/fail decision on the basis of the valid portion of the applicant's test product available to the CBE.

 If you are an attorney applicant and have been approved to take the Attorneys’ Exam, you are not permitted to take the MBE.
 Written notification of an attorney’s decision to take the General Bar Exam instead of the Attorneys’ Exam, or to take the Attorneys’ Exam instead of the General Bar Exam, must be received in the Office of Admissions by the final filing deadline for applications.
 Requests for changes received after that date will not be processed; applicants must pass the exam selected and approved by the Office of Admissions.